Skip to main content

 $PATCHER_MODULE_ADDRESS gets populated when Patcher is run; it doesn't need to be set independently anywhere.

-Once the fields in the patch are filled out, the patch should look like this:
+Once you have filled out the fields in the patch, it should look like this:

 name: "Sample Breaking Change"